SchynsLab/medusa/docs/index.md

 detection, alignment, rendering, and most importantly, *4D reconstruction*.
 Using state-of-the-art 3D reconstruction models, Medusa can track and reconstruct faces in videos (one 3D mesh per face, per frame) and thus provide a way to automatically measure and quantify face movement as 4D signals.
+For an overview of the package and the underlying methods, check out the video below.

-In Medusa, 4D reconstruction data is represented as a series of 3D meshes.
-Each mesh describes the face shape at a particular frame in the video, and the changes in the meshes over time thus decribe facial *movement* (including expression) quantitatively and dynamically.
-Medusa makes relatively few assumptions as to how you want to (further) analyze the face and just returns the raw set of vertices.
-For some ideas on how to analyze such data, check out the [analysis tutorials](tutorials/analysis) (WIP).
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fnKfWwlrn6Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Documentation overview